New home, new start: the checklist for your interior

 Common mistakes when furnishing a new home

-Buying furniture too soon
+Buying furniture too quickly

 Not taking into account the incidence of light